vechain/thor-galactica/.github/genesis.md

 - `genesis-mnemonic.txt`: Mnemonic to generate the accounts from
 - `genesis.json`: Final genesis file relying on the data provided by the above files

-## How to run a node with the genesis file
+## How to Run a Node with the Genesis File

-In this document we will be providing a way to run a node using the generated file.
-We are assuming that:
+This section provides instructions on how to run a node using the generated file.
+We assume that:
-1. The folder name is `custom-net`, please change it accordingly if you have provided a different one.
+1. The folder name is `custom-net`.
+Please change it accordingly if you provided a different one.
 2. You have built the binary [as described here](https://github.com/vechain/thor/blob/master/docs/build.md) under the `thor` submodule.
 3. You are running everything from the root of the repository.

-The same can be done by providing an URL instead with the location of the genesis file, like the one in [this example](https://raw.githubusercontent.com/vechain/thor/master/genesis/example.json).
+You can also provide a URL with the location of the genesis file, like the one in [this example](https://raw.githubusercontent.com/vechain/thor/master/genesis/example.json).

 ### Solo